Comprehensive Library of Variational LSE Solvers

 \section{Concluding Remarks}

 We introduce \texttt{variational-lse-solver}, a comprehensive library for research on variational \gls{lse} solvers.
-The framework allows researchers to abstract away technical details and focus on developing and refining end-to-end applications.
-We believe this tool will greatly benefit the community and contribute to the progress of quantum software development.
+It has to be noted, that it is currently still under debate, in which scenarios, and under which conditions, such techniques are applicable and beneficial.
+Especially the decomposition of the system matrix, and subsequent realization of the unitary matrices as quantum circuits, requires further attention.
+To allow for progress toward identifying potentials and further bottlenecks, our framework allows researchers to abstract away those technical details.
+Due to this, believe this tool will greatly benefit the community and contribute to the progress of quantum software development.